wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 future applications may benefit from constant-time dispatch.
-To enable constant-time dispatch we would need to know the target stack a priori, which might be acheived either by maintaining a shadow stack or by extending `cont.suspend` to explicitly target a named handler.
+To enable constant-time dispatch we would need to know the target stack a priori, which might be acheived either by maintaining a shadow stack or by extending `suspend` to explicitly target a named handler.

 ### Named Handlers